 There’s nothing wrong with wanting a partner with similar financial standing and goals.
-Let’s say that your partner is constantly having to resort to no credit check loans, cash advances, or even borrowing money from you in order to make end meet; if you can’t see yourself supporting them—either emotionally or financially—while they get their credit in order, you probably shouldn’t force the relationship.
+Let’s say that your partner is constantly having to resort to sketchy loans, or even borrowing money from you in order to make end meet; if you can’t see yourself supporting them—either emotionally or financially—while they get their credit in order, you probably shouldn’t force the relationship.

 How can you encourage your partner to improve their credit?